kaiser-in-exile/a-believable-fiction/src/posts/longforms/livstraedir.md

 ### Scene

-This is from an early part of the Faroese Saga, detailing the deeds of one Brestir, and Beinir, who's foster sons would later bring the word of Christ to Faroe Islands.
+This is from a part of the Faroese Saga, detailing the deeds of one Brestir, and Beinir, who's foster sons would later bring the word of Christ to Faroe Islands.
 However the scene in the song is most notably un christ like.
-We hear of Tori crying, Spears sliding into waists, and Brestir doing something heroic, but _feeling_ a deadly wound.
+We hear of Tori crying, Spears sliding into waists, and Brestir doing something heroic, but _feeling_ a deadly wound in the process.

-Clearly something tragic has happened.

-Brestir is perhaps gravely injured.

-Tori and Sigmundur traumatised.

 The events at play here, lay out a formative tragedy in motion.
 Tori and Sigmundur are foster brothers, raised in the same household.
 Brestir, Tori's foster father, and Sigmundur's real father is out with Beinir, who is Tori's father, the purpose of their outing unclear from the Sagas.
 However they are set up on by some of their rival clans.
 In a brutal demonstration of clan feuds, enemies gather, Brestir and Beinir are ambushed, they fight bravely, but ultimately succumb to  and Tori and Sigmundur called to witness their fathers' butchery, and to be later sold into slavery.